A coffee- or tea-stained cup or mug can look unsightly. Here’s the simple reason and a bunch of easy ways to rid those dark stains.

 available at Amazon

 Just fill your cup (or mug) with cold water, add a tablet, and let sit for 3 to 4 hours.
-This is perfect for one or two mugs, but not so much if you want to do several cups/mugs at once.
-Another problem is the time factor, which doesn’t help if you’re short on time.
+It’s perfect for one or two, but for several cups/mugs you’ll need a bunch of tablets for this cleaning solution.
+Another problem is the time it takes to work doesn’t help if you’re time-limited.

-When tough stains build up, my favorite method to get rid of them is to use baking soda.
+When tough stains build up, my favorite method to get rid of them is to use baking soda with a damp sponge.
 Why?
-Because, it’s also a good all round cleaner and deodorizer, and it has many purposes around the kitchen.
+Because, it’s also a good all round cleaner and deodorizer, and it has many purposes around the kitchen and home in general.